kaugesaar/lucide-go/README.md

 # Lucide Go

-Implementation of the [Lucide icon library](https://github.com/lucide-icons/lucide) for Go's `html/template`.
+Lucide icons for Go's `html/template`.
+Each icon renders as an inline SVG and can be used either in templates or directly in Go code.

 ## Installation